andrew-codes/interview-prep/content/Systems Design/Interview Prep/Interview Strategy.md

 > [!TIP] Focus on tradeoffs
 > The key here is to identify trade-offs in variations of the design; aligning and communicating those that most match the constraints and requirements of the system.

+#### Prepare for Questions

+See [[Systems Design/Interview Prep/Prepare for Questions|Prepare for Questions]] to see common questions and answers about used components.

 ### Step 6: Justification for Decisions